 - The New York City Zoning Resolution requires that one tree be provided for every 25 feet of curb frontage for new developments and major alterations; all other spacing requirements per Parks Tree Planting Standards still apply

-- Use Connected Tree Beds rather than tree beds wherever possible to increase root space and stormwater detention capacity.
-See LANDSCAPE: CONNECTED TREE BED
+- Use Connected Tree Beds rather than tree beds wherever possible to increase root space and stormwater detention capacity

-- Consider Stormwater Management Practices in DEP Priority Areas where conditions are appropriate
+- Consider Stormwater Management Practices where conditions are appropriate

 Design